What is research ethics? Narrow and broad understandings

 Now a lay representative of REK, Justine Freek, takes the floor.
 She is highly sceptical of the project and summarises her view in three arguments.
 First she claims that the project will not help provide an understanding of and relief from what she sees as the underlying causes of shift-work syndrome: the rapid pace of work and pressure for efficiency in modern working life.
 She sees the sleep disturbances among the shift workers as a natural reaction to this pressure.
 She believes that a new drug that will keep them awake will only serve to increase this drive for efficiency and undermine the workers' rights in the long term.
 She refers to Ivan Illich's book Medical Nemesis, saying that this research only serves to promote the medicalisation of society.
 Social organisation bears the blame, but it is shifted onto individuals, she claims.

 Second, she describes the project as biopiracy.
 Local knowledge about upquicker moss will be stolen from a local community, a vulnerable national minority in Norway at that, with no form of "benefit sharing" whatsoever.
-On the contrary, a patent will be applied for and the revenues will be shared by the University of Illnesshire and three biotechnology companies owned by three former professors.
+On the contrary, a patent will be applied for and the revenues will be shared by the University of Illnesshire and three biotechnology companies in which three professors at the university are shareholders and board members.
 And third, is upquicker moss not on the red list of threatened species?
-Since no efforts to grow the moss in a laboratory or manufacture the active ingredients with biotechnological methods have so far succeeded, the project will depend on harvesting that may be a direct threat to the proliferation of the species, she says.
+Since no efforts to grow the moss in a laboratory or manufacture the active ingredients synthetically have so far succeeded, the project will depend on harvesting that may be a direct threat to the proliferation of the species, she says.

 The next person to speak is the leader of REK, Magnus Rex.
 He thanks Juliette Doctor for her thorough presentation and Justine Freek for taking such a personal interest in the case.
 He states that without the commitment of laypeople, REK will lose its legitimacy.
 Here, however, certain clarifications seem to be called for.
 To be sure, upquicker moss is on the red list, but it is very unclear whether a modest collection for research purposes could pose any real threat.
 In addition, the researchers have been granted an exemption by the environmental authorities.
 Furthermore, as regards medicalisation and benefit sharing, these are political, rather than ethical issues.
 The Helsinki Declaration contains no reference to such issues, nor do any of the other documents on research ethics that REK normally deals with.
 Magnus supports Juliette's proposal for a decision, adding that he is hoping that REK may reach a consensus also on this occasion.
 That would benefit everybody involved, not least this important, internationally recognised research project.
 Justine turns red in the face, but looks down and says nothing.
 The decision is unanimous.